LittleSakana/littlesakana.github.com/Other/index.md

 ---

 <div class="tiles">
-{% for post in site.categories.git %}
+{% for post in site.categories.other %}
   {% include post-grid.html %}
 {% endfor %}
 </div><!-- /.tiles -->